Did you support Trump?…

 Trump is as controversial as he is quotable, and these chants and slogans no doubt were on voters minds when it came time to cast their ballot.

-His speeches and rallies heavily influenced the sentiments toward Washington and drove home a grim picture of current and possible future consequences voters could face with a Hillary presidency.
+His speeches and rallies heavily influenced voter sentiments toward Washington and drove home a grim picture of current and possible future consequences voters could face with a Hillary presidency.

 So let’s play another game.
 This time we’re talking about you.

-In 4-5 words describe what your business will do for any customer thinking about buying its product or services.
+In 4-5 words describe what your business will do for a potential customer looking to buy your product or service.

 If you’re a dentist are you “Bringing Back Whiter Smiles” or if your a tax consultant do you help clients “File and Save Money”

-The more you make a slogan a part of your business and brand marketing, the more people will remember you during their buying and, decision process when they’re choosing between different options among you and your competitors.
+The more you make a slogan a part of your business and brand marketing, the more people will remember you during their buying and decision process when they’re choosing between you and your competitors.

 But theirs a catch.

 You can’t just make up any slogan and expect it to be short, catchy and memorable, it actually takes a lot of skill.